pbretern/thesis/README.md

 master thesis at th wildau

 # Technical information
-to use and to tweak it for your latex-project, you need to copy the `mimosis.cls` in your project-directory and add the `mimosis.cls` to `\documentclass{miomosis.cls}` in the document preamble.
+to use and tweak it for your latex-project, you need to copy the `mimosis.cls` in your project-directory and add the `mimosis.cls` to `\documentclass{miomosis.cls}` in the document preamble.